josephmontes/wOBAvs.xwOBA/README.md

 In this baseball project, I use Statcast pitch-by-pitch data from 2019 to 2023 in RStudio to examine the types of batted balls that lead to a player's wOBA outperforming their xwOBA
 - More specifically, I categorize batted balls by ***Pull, Center, Oppo*** and ***Flyball, Groundball, Linedrive, Popup*** in an attempt to identify wOBA vs. xwOBA differences based on *where* the ball was hit
 - If there are notable differences in the league-wide wOBA and xwOBA based on where the ball was hit, then it implies that any individual player's actual wOBA/xwOBA discrepancy, or lack thereof, warrants further evaluation
-- I am not implying that batters or pitchers have complete control over the type of batted balls that occur on an at-bat by at-bat basis, but there are likely tendencies developed through a player's approach, mechanics, pitch usage, etc. that result in certain types of batted ball occuring more often than normal for any given player over the course of a season
+- I am not implying that batters or pitchers have complete control over the type of batted balls that occur on an at-bat by at-bat basis, but there are likely tendencies developed through a player's approach, mechanics, pitch usage, etc. that result in certain types of batted ball occuring more often than normal for any given player over the course of a season (especially for batters)

-The motivation for this analysis is that xwOBA is often used to explain that a player may be experiencing good or bad 'luck', but if there are specific types of batted balls that generally lead to notable differences in wOBA vs. xwOBA, then it is likely that a player's overall wOBA/xwOBA difference is less about luck and more about the way that player hits the ball (or how it is hit against them)
+The motivation for this analysis is that xwOBA is often used to explain that a player may be experiencing good or bad 'luck', but if there are specific types of batted balls that generally lead to notable differences in wOBA vs. xwOBA, then it is likely that a player's overall wOBA/xwOBA difference is less about luck and more about the way that player hits the ball, or how it is hit against them
 - Ultimately, this project aims to identify some level of skill that may be misattributed as luck, and to identify players that exhibit this distinction

 ## Analysis